ok-borg/borg/README.md

 Borg was built out of the frustration of having to leave the terminal to search and click around for bash snippets.
 Glance over multiple snippets quickly with Borg's succinct output.

+PLEASE READ: The website (https://ok-b.org) is down, because I didn't have time to maintain it.
+You can host borg yourself, and we plan to resurrect the version hosted by us on 1backend (github.com/1backend/1backend).
+The ETA for this is a couple of months.

 ### Search

 ```